Lusaka Water Supply, Sanitation and Drainage (LWSSD) Project

 LCC consists of eight departments of which the Engineering Department is responsible for the provision of infrastructure (roads, drainage, and streetlights), fire brigade, maintenance of open spaces, parks and gardens.

-LCC is represented on the LWSSDP TWG by the Town Clerk and two senior management staff from the Departments of Engineering and City Planning.
+LCC is represented on the LWSSDP Board by the Town Clerk.

 Lusaka Water and Sewerage Company (LWSC)